MicrosoftDocs/Viva/Viva/glint/glintroduction.md

 Viva Glint is a people-driven platform that provides visibility into the health of your organization and guides effective action.
 The world's leading brands use Glint to increase employee engagement, develop their people, and improve business results.

-Great companies are fueled by great cultures, and great cultures are built by great teams.
+Great teams build great cultures, and great cultures fuel great companies.

 ## Objectives